ldurback/Metaverse/README.md

 Each website can, if it wishes, have complete control over all assets displayed in the VR client.
 While many websites would benefit from allowing user-defined assets, this is completely option.

 ##MVP
 The MVP will not need any graphics.
 At the least, it would allow the creation of a whisper channel and p2p network for any website.
+Thus, the MVP will enable meeting other people through browsing the web.

+#Astral Cat (name pending)
+Astral Cat will be low level portion of the Metaverse suite that joins a website's whisper channel and p2p network, enabling meeting other people.

+#EthericVR (name pending)
+EthericVR will be the VR client and anything else needed to get the VR world working